tangentyh/notes-of-tan/docs/backend/database.md

 ### Transaction Processing

-1. transaction processing and recovery
-   - page cache
+1. page cache
    - flush — flush when dirty page evicted; or a separate background process that cycles through the dirty pages that are likely to be evicted and flush them for quick eviction
    - durability — coordinated by the checkpoint process: ensure the write-ahead log (WAL) and page cache work in lockstep
    - optimization
      - pinning — pinned pages are kept in memory for a longer time, like nodes near a B-tree root
      - eviction strategy — like page replacement algorithms in operating systems

-   - recovery
+1. recovery
    - write-ahead log (WAL, aka commit log, redo log) — append-only, persisted before page modified and until page flushed
      - order — log sequence number (LSN), an internal counter or a timestamp
      - checkpoint and trim — when a checkpoint reached, WAL trimmed since log records up to a certain mark are fully persisted and not required anymore
        - sync checkpoint — forces all dirty pages to be flushed on disk
        - fuzzy checkpoint — pages flushed asynchronously from `begin_checkpoint` log record to `end_checkpoint` log record; the `last_checkpoint` pointer stored in the log header contains the information about the last successful checkpoint, from which the recovery process will start
    - operation (logical) log and physical log
      - operation log, or logical log — stores operations that have to be performed against the current state
      - physical log — stores complete page state or byte-wise changes to it
    - steal and force
      - steal policy — a recovery method that allows flushing a page modified by the transaction even before the transaction has committed
      - no-steal policy — does not allow flushing any uncommitted transaction contents on disk; only redo log required for recovery
      - force policy — all pages modified by the transactions to be flushed on disk before the transaction commits; no additional work required for recovery with overhead when committing
      - no-force policy — allows a transaction to commit even if some pages modified during this transaction were not yet flushed on disk

-     - ARIES (Algorithm for Recovery and Isolation Exploiting Semantics) — a steal/no-force recovery algorithm
+1. ARIES (Algorithm for Recovery and Isolation Exploiting Semantics) — a steal/no-force recovery algorithm
    - physical redo — changes can be installed quicker when recovery
    - logical undo — improve concurrency during normal operation
      - compensation log records (CLR) — the undo process is logged as well to avoid repeating them
    - three phase
      1. analysis phase — identifies dirty pages in the page cache and transactions that were in progress at the time of a crash
      1. redo phase — repeats the history up to the point of a crash and restores the database to the previous state, and WAL used for repeating history
      1. undo phase — rolls back all incomplete transactions and restores the database to the last consistent state

 ### Locks